Danièle Delorme: Career

-Two years later director Marc Allégret again used Delorme, this time in a large role.
-This time she performed on the stage name she would use for the rest of her career, Danièl Delorme.
+Two years later, director Marc Allégret again used Delorme in a large role.
+This time, she performed with the stage name she used for the rest of her career: Danièl Delorme.
 One story developed that she took the name in order to hide from the Gestapo her relationship to her father.
-But the suggestion came from character actor Bernard Blier, who performed with her in her second film to take the name from the heroine of Victor Hugo's play Marion Delorme.
-(Delorme would co-star with Blier two decades later in the philosophical courtroom criminal drama, The Seventh Juror (Le septième juré (1962)).
+However, the suggestion came from character actor Bernard Blier, who performed with her in her second film to take the name from the heroine of Victor Hugo's play Marion Delorme.
+(Delorme co-starred with Blier two decades later in the philosophical courtroom criminal drama The Seventh Juror (Le septième juré (1962)).